pbsds/hatena-server/readme.md

 This project uses Hatenatools, also written by me.
 It can be found here: http://pbsds.net/projects/hatenatools

 To use it, simply run server.py
 On the DSi, set the proxy settings to point to this server on port 8080, then access Flipnote Studio as usual.
+A more detailed guide is on the wiki section.

-I plan on hosting an "official" server of this on hatena.pbsds.net port 8080, but that will have to come later.
+I'm on hosting an "official" server of this on hatena.pbsds.net on port 8080.
+It has very little bandwidth (5Mbps) so it doesn't work too well, so if anyone with the technical know-how is willing to host for me, please message me!
-I only have a 5Mbps uplink, so if anyone would like to volunteer a server, please contact me at pbsds@hotmail.com